Audio Sermons

 • God graciously sustains

-• God is passionate about His glory
+• God is passionate about his glory

 *Reflection: What sort of things should we appropriately remember to pass on?